-We have produced this booklet to introduce the reader to our institute, touching on Nordita's history, introducing the current academic staff, describing some of the ongoing research, and explaining the organization and setup after the move to Stockholm.
-Most of all, we want to give the reader a view of the scientific life of the Institute, who we are, what we do, and to share the excitement of taking part in the quest for a deeper understanding of Nature.
+We have produced this booklet to introduce the reader to our Institute, touching on Nordita's history, introducing the current academic physicists, describing some of the ongoing research, explaining the organization, and encouraging physicists everywhere to participate as organizers or members of our scientific programs.
+Most of all, we want to give the reader a view of the scientific life of the Institute, who we are, what we do, and to share the excitement we feel in working towards unraveling the mysteries of Nature.